 We only accept deposits if we have approved your application.
 Once you are notified that we are good to precede, a $500.00 deposit is required.
 You will need to select which litter you would like to be placed on.
 We can schedule a phone consultation if you need help deciding which litter will be right for you.
 Positions on each litter are a first come, first service basis.
 Deposits are accepted in good faith.
-We (the breeder) are promising to hold a puppy for you (the buyer).
+We are promising to hold a puppy for you.
 You are promising to keep your part of the agreement and pay for the puppy.
-If you paid your deposit, and unforeseen circumstances arise where you cannot buy the puppy at that time; you may move the deposit to the next litter of the same size one time without penalty or choose to be fully refunded.
-Any and all circumstances are accepted for refunds.
+If you paid your deposit, and unforeseen circumstances arise where you cannot buy the puppy at that time; you may move the deposit to the next litter of the same size one time without penalty.

-If you do choose to move your deposit, you must choose a puppy for the very next litter of the same size or your deposit will be returned.
+If you do choose to move your deposit, you must choose a puppy for the very next litter of the same size.
 We cannot keep up with deposits past that first "forgiveness," transfer.
 It is unfair to us to do so any further.
-We, as the breeder, can return a deposit to the buyer at anytime if we we are being treated unethically or unkindly.
+We can return a deposit to the buyer at anytime if we feel we are being treated unethically or unkindly.

 How will I make my final payment?

-Your final payment of $3,500 is due on the day of puppy pick up.
+Your final payment of $3,400 is due on the day of puppy pick up.
 If you are having your puppy flown to you, we accept the payment a week prior to delivery day.
-We accept Cash (preferred), Payment through Good Dog, Zelle, or a cashier's check made out to Parfait Mischen Goldendoodles for final payment.
-(NO PERSONAL CHECKS FOR FINAL PAYMENT) Also, for a 3% service fee we will accept PayPal.
+We accept deposits through Zelle and Venmo, and final payments through Venmo or a cashier's check (made out to Megan Castillo for final payment).
+NO PERSONAL CHECKS FOR FINAL PAYMENT.

 PARFAIT MISCHEN GOLDENDOODLES AGREES: